aertslab/arboreto/docs/user/installation.rst

         * dask
         * distributed

-Install Using Conda
+Install using conda
 -------------------

     TODO

-Install from Source
+Install from source
 -------------------

     TODO